learnk8s/learnk8s.io/src/provision-cloud-resources/content.md

 You could also open source it and share it with your friends and colleagues since they might find it useful.

-The Kubernetes community did precisely that, but they developed a more generic solution called the Service Catalog.
+The Kubernetes community did precisely that.
+However, they developed a more generic solution called the Service Catalog.

 The Service Catalog is a pluggable system that integrates to the cloud provider and lists all managed services available.